CIBM SP CHUV-EPFL SECTION

 Section Head: Prof. Jean-Philippe Thiran (EPFL)

-The CIBM Signal Processing CHUV -EPFL Section on Computational Medical Imaging & Machine Learning gathers researches in (bio)medical imaging reconstruction and analysis.
+The CIBM Signal Processing CHUV -EPFL Computational Medical Imaging & Machine Learning Section gathers researches in (bio)medical imaging reconstruction and analysis.
 The section investigates novel modeling, reconstruction and segmentation techniques for magnetic resonance imaging and ultrasound imaging.
 In particular, research projects target the structural brain connectivity estimation from diffusion MRI and its applications in neuroscience.
 The Section also provides expertise in machine learning, with applications to image reconstruction and analysis.

 RESEARCH TOPICS